lucia-auth/lucia/documentation-v2/content/main/basics/users.md

 ## Configuration

-You can configure few aspects of your users:
+You can configure users in a few ways:

 - User id with [`generateUserId()`]()
 - User attributes with [`getUserAttributes`]()